Natural Language Decomposition and Interpretation of Complex Utterances: Approach

 \subsection{Program Generation}

 The program generation step synthesizes a program fragment $y_j$ for a given NL step $z_j$, conditioned on any preceding steps and incomplete program.
-This is a well-studied semantic parsing problem, and we design the NL-to-code parser largely following past work on using a pre-trained LLMs for translating language to code.
+This is a well-studied semantic parsing problem, and we design the NL-to-program parser largely following past work that applies pre-trained LLMs.
 We use in-context learning with dynamically selected prompt examples from the set of elementary examples data \cite{brown2020language}.
+As before, we use greedy decoding.
 Generated program fragments may refer to previously generated fragments using named step variables.
-For a given NL utterance or step, we identify up to $M$ examples from the set of elementary utterances, where each example is an (utterance, parse) tuple (as shown in box B in \autoref{fig:method}).
+For a given NL utterance or step, we identify up to $M$ examples from the set of elementary utterances, where each example is an (utterance, program) pair (as shown in box B in \autoref{fig:method}).
 The selection of the examples is based on the similarity of the utterance to the intermediate NL step being parsed.
-To compute similarity, we use BM25 as in past work \cite{DBLP:conf/naacl/RubinHB22, DBLP:journals/corr/abs-2206-10668}.
-We perform greedy decoding.
-We found it useful to additionally include the $K$ decomposition examples at the bottom of the prompt for initial experiments (detailed prompt example shown in the Appendix \ref{appendix:prompt_example}).
-This could be the case simply because the decomposition examples provide a demonstration of how to generate program fragments for a step conditioned on previous steps and help bridge any possible domain shift from elementary to complex utterances.
+To compute similarity, we again use BM25, as in past work \cite{DBLP:conf/naacl/RubinHB22, DBLP:journals/corr/abs-2206-10668}.
+In pilot experiments on training data, we discovered it was useful to also include the $K$ decomposition examples at the bottom of the prompt (detailed prompt example shown in Appendix \ref{appendix:prompt_example}).
+This may be because the decomposition examples provide a demonstration of how to generate program fragments for a step conditioned on previous steps and help bridge any possible domain shift from elementary to complex utterances.